-Note: (a) Students who have offered Pure Mathematics and Applied Mathematics as Principal subjects in Levels IG and 2G only could be admitted for the Special Degree course in Mathematics.

-(b) Courses in Mathematics are offered at Levels 3M and 4M only.
+- Note: (a) Students who have offered Pure Mathematics and Applied Mathematics as Principal subjects in Levels 1G and 2G only could be admitted for the Special Degree programme in Mathematics. - (b) Courses in Mathematics are offered at Levels 3M and 4M only. - (c) Students who have offered Statistics and Pure Mathematics as Principal subjects in Levels 1G and 2G only could be admitted for the Special Degree programme in Statistics.